MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Length of the text string pointed to by *`lpszText`*.
 If *`nTextLen`* is 0, the string is assumed to be null-terminated.

 *`lpDrawProc`*\
 A pointer to a callback function used to render an image.
 This parameter is required if the image type in *`nFlags`* is `DST_COMPLEX`.
-It is optional and can be `NULL` if the image type is `DST_TEXT`.
+It's optional and can be `NULL` if the image type is `DST_TEXT`.
 For all other image types, this parameter is ignored.
 For more information about the callback function, see the [`DrawStateProc`](/windows/win32/api/winuser/nc-winuser-drawstateproc) function in the Windows SDK.

 *`lData`*\
 Specifies information about the image.
 The meaning of this parameter depends on the image type.